mlrun/mlrun/docs/serving/model-api.md

      - Allows a list of dictionaries for processing multiple data points simultaneously, with each data point containing features of different types.
      - Example: `[{feature1a: value1a, feature2a: value2a, feature3a: value3a, ...} ..]`
 - **outputs:** Optional, requested output values.

+### Additional Information:
+- This API is particularly helpful when the user does not remember the order of the features.
+- The API can be used only if the model was logged with a schema.
+- When using this API, the predict method of the model server will still receive a list of lists with the features in the correct order.

 ```{note} You can also send binary data to the function, for example, a JPEG image.
 The serving engine pre-processor
 detects it based on the HTTP content-type and converts it to the above request structure, placing the